My exploring today wasn’t nearly as intrepid as yesterdays with you Cathy, for many reasons. One being - I forgot the map!

 ‘Jajajaja, hombre,’ I said, ‘no soy totalmente tonta !!’
 (Hey pal , I’m not completely stupid!).

-‘MUY BIEN,’ shouted the rubia ( the blondie), she was almost clapping, her arms full of toilet rolls napkins and bread .
+‘MUY BIEN,’ shouted the rubia ( the blond), she was almost clapping, her arms full of toilet rolls napkins ,bread and fish.

 ‘You tell him matey,’ she said, or something like that.